nphorsley59/nphorsley59/README.md

 Hi!
 My name is Noah and I'm a data scientist.
 I specialize in helping businesses extract value from their data.
-My background is in quantitative research and I currently work at a startup that is pioneering the field of socially responsible investing.
+My background is in quantitative research and I currently work at a startup that is working to make socially responsible investing easy and accessible.
 I am at my best when my work is a mix of solving difficult problems, learning new skills, and collaborating with a team.
 The best way to reach me is via email: nphorsley59@gmail.com.

 <!--
 **nphorsley59/nphorsley59** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.